choijustina/jekyll-now/_posts/2019-12-03-Building-a-Jekyll-blog.md

 ---
 layout: post
-title: TUTORIAL Building a Jekyll blog with Github Pages
+title: Building a Jekyll blog with Github Pages
 date: 2019-12-03
+tags: tutorial
 ---

-# TUTORIAL: Building a Jekyll blog with Github Pages
+# Building a Jekyll blog with Github Pages

 After procrastinating on starting a blog for years, I finally decided to use Github Pages.
 It only took me 30 minutes to get started!
-I did have to spend some more time familiarizing myself with the specifics of Markdown (my prior knowledge is elementary) but this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) includes all of the basics.
+I did have to spend some more time familiarizing myself with the specifics of Markdown (my prior knowledge is elementary and I keep mixing up which brackets to use for links) but this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) includes all of the basics.

-Based on this [tutorial](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/), I wrote a TLDR version below.
-Please do be sure to at least skim the tutorial as it includes tips I didn't include, useful pictures, and more optional steps.
+Based on this [tutorial](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/), I wrote a TLDR version.
+Please do be sure to at least skim the tutorial as it has tips I didn't include, useful pictures, and other optional steps.

 ### Directions